 All actions and strategies for this goal were implemented as intended.
-For 2.1, we spent more than budgeted.
-This was based on the increased need for FTE and subsequent hiring to support our intervention structures, in order to sufficiently meet the goals of 2.1.
-For 2.5, we provided those actions/strategies, but spent less given lower number of students in the TLC class.
+For 2.1, we had not included a budget in the original LCAP (in error).
+We did have a need for FTE and subsequent hiring to support our intervention structures, in order to sufficiently meet the goals of 2.1.